SAP/openui5-docs/docs/Configuring_Responsive_Behavior_of_a_Table_38855e0.md

 -   *Name* and *Status* columns should never be hidden.
 This is the default behavior of a column, so let's just let the default values \(`minScreenWidth:""` and `demandPopin:false`\) do their job.
 -   *Model Number* column should be hidden for small devices, so our break point is `minScreenWidth:"Small"` and `demandPopin:false` \(default value\).
 -   *Quantity*, *Unit Price* and *Final Price* columns should go into our pop-in, so our break point is still `minScreenWidth:"Small"` but now with `demandPopin:true` to show the column in a pop-in.
--   For example: On tablets and wider devices we'll have more space available, so we can show the *Final Price* column, but we'll revert to a pop-in for smaller devices.
+-   For example, on tablets and wider devices we'll have more space available, so we can show the *Final Price* column, but we'll revert to a pop-in for smaller devices.
 So here our break point should be `minScreenWidth:"Tablet"` and `demandPopin:true`.

 > ### Note:
 > To achieve a valid table design, at least one column should always be visible and should **not** go into the pop-in.